kossiitkgp/docs/events/git-and-github.md

 ## Aim of the Workshop

-At the end of the workshop, make sure that audience are comfortable with the following
+The workshop should cover and explain the following
 - Why Version Control Systems are need?
-- Usage of basic Git commands to track their projects - Adding and Committing
+- Usage of basic Git commands to track their projects - Staging and Committing
 - Be able to push and pull code from Github
 - Be able to send a PR to an Open Source Repository

 ## Before the workshop

-Share an instructions file like [this](https://github.com/kossiitkgp/git-and-github-workshop-2020/blob/main/installation.md), along with the poster of the workshop.
+Share an instructions file like [this installation guide](https://github.com/kossiitkgp/git-and-github-workshop-2020/blob/main/installation.md), along with the poster of the workshop.
 The instructions should contain

 - How to install Git for Windows, Linux, Mac seperately
 - For Windows users, make that they install `git bash` and configure it